-Elias Khouri, a Pittsburgh born and raised guitarist who's band delivers soaring funk, soul, and rock 'n' roll.
+Elias Khouri, is a Pittsburgh guitarist and singer known for his soaring funk, soul, and rock 'n' roll.
 On the other side, Elias also performs crowd pleasing solo and duo acoustic performances.

 A large portion of Elias's acoustic repertoire includes songs from artists such as Jim Croce, Eagles, The Beatles, James Taylor, and Cat Stevens and originals